-Michigan Tech’s arts and entertainment scene is vibrant, diverse, and global.
+Michigan Tech’s arts and entertainment scene is vibrant and diverse.
 The University is home to the area’s premier performing arts venue, the Rozsa Center, and the unique black-box McArdle Theatre in the Department of Visual and Performing Arts.

-Whether you have a taste for fine art, comedy, drama, music, films, lectures, local flavor, or cultural diversity, it all happens right here on campus.
+Whether you have a taste for fine art, comedy, drama, music, films, lectures, or cultural diversity, it all happens right on campus.
 The Keweenaw as a whole also offers endless ways to have a memorable outing and take in the Copper Country’s culture.

-The Ford Center is located in the heart of the extensive hardwood and jack-pine-plain forests of the beautiful Western Upper Peninsula of Michigan.
+The Ford Center (see map) is located in the heart of the extensive hardwood and jack-pine-plain forests of the beautiful Western Upper Peninsula of Michigan.
 In 1954 the Ford Motor Company donated 1,700 acres to Michigan Tech.
-Today, the Center occupies 5,500 acres and consists of a conference center, the University’s research forest, and the historic village of Alberta and sawmill museum (open to the public).
+Today, the Center occupies 4,609 acres and consists of a conference center, the University’s research forest, and the historic village of Alberta and sawmill museum (open to the public).

 Wildlife Art Gallery

-More than 100 limited-edition prints and original watercolors by three nationally renowned wildlife artists are on display in the U. J. Noblet Forestry and Wood Products Building.
+More than 100 limited-edition prints and original watercolors by three nationally renowned wildlife artists are on display in the U. J. Noblet Forestry and Wood Products Building (see map).
 The artwork features Michigan scenes and indigenous wildlife.
 For more information, please contact the School of Forest Resources and Environmental Science at 906-487-2454 or email@example.com.